 Lastly, here is a list of things that you should take into consideration when learning how to write a cover letter:

-- Always use spell check before you send your cover letter, and if in doubt, get someone you trust to read over the letter and proof it for you.
+- Always use spell check before you send your cover letter; if in doubt, get someone you trust to read over the note and proof it for you.

 - Don't cut and paste reams of text from your resume into your cover letter - employers will see straight through this.

-- Your cover letter is a way to show your personality, where your resume tends to be more factual, so make sure your tone and wording in your cover letter conveys you as a person, not just your skills and experience.
+- Your cover letter is a way to show your personality, whereas your resume tends to be more factual, so make sure your tone and wording in your cover letter convey you as a person, not just your skills and experience.

 - Don't mention other jobs you may have applied for.
-Most jobseekers apply for several jobs at a time, however it is important not to mention this in your cover letter - you are trying to convince this company to hire you, so why would they be interested if they know you are looking at other roles as well?
+Most jobseekers use it for several jobs at a time.
+However, it is essential not to say this in your cover letter - you are trying to convince this company to hire you, so why would they be interested if they know you are looking at other roles as well?